 View frequently asked questions about Commercial Use Authorizations below.

 A Commercial Use Authorization is a business permit with the National Park Service which authorizes an individual, group, company or other for profit entity to provide specific visitor services and operate within a National Park area.

 The law requires that CUAs:

 Yes.
 The National Park Service is in the process of drafting final regulations, at the national level, that cover appropriate operations under the CUA process.

 A permit is required if you as an individual, organization or corporation provide any goods, activities, services, agreements, or other function for members, clients or the public which takes place at least in part of the National Park, uses Park resources and results in compensation, monetary gain, benefit or profit.

 A commercial tour or service consists of one or more persons traveling on an itinerary that has been packaged, priced, or sold for leisure/recreational purposes by an organization that realizes financial gain through the provision of the service.

-Please read the application instructions and all attachments before applying for a CUA.
-Completed application packets must be mailed to the park.
-Emailed applications will no longer be accepted.
+Please read the application instructions and review all necessary supporting documentation before applying for a CUA.
+Completed application packets must be mailed or emailed to the park.
 All items listed on the Application Packet Checklist must be included in order to qualify for a CUA.

+Yes.
 Authority to revoke an authorization is provided for via the signed statement on the authorization.
 Failure on the part of the CUA holder to abide by the provisions of the authorization is citable under 36 CFR Section 1.6(g) and Section 5.3 and may result in denial, suspension, or revocation.
-The policy on denial, suspension, and revocation can be found here.
+For the policy on denial, suspension, and revocation to be sent via email, please email us.